One Wilshire: Tenants

-Initially One Wilshire leased office space to law firms, though in the 1990s most of its tenants became telecommunications companies.
-Google was a tenant by 2007, and Wilcon expanded its presence in 2013 after it acquired IX2, which at the time was based in One Wilshire and one of the first colocation tenants in the building dating back to 1998.
+Initially, One Wilshire leased office space to law firms, though in the 1990s most of its tenants became telecommunications companies.
+Google was a tenant by 2007, and Wilcon expanded its presence in 2013 after it acquired IX2, which at the time was based in One Wilshire and one of the first colocation tenants in the building, dating back to 1998.
 Among One Wilshire's other major tenants that year were Verizon Communications, Sirius XM Radio, and China Telecom, with about a third of One Wilshire used as standard office space for firms such as Musick Peeler and Crowell, Weedon & Co.
-As of 2015 the building had over 300 tenants.
+As of 2015, the building had over 300 tenants.
 Its largest tenant continues to be CoreSite Realty Corporation, a data center provider which established an office in One Wilshire upon its founding in 2001.
-As of 2015 Fiber Internet Center is a tenant, and American Internet Services also maintains a point of presence (OWPOP) at One Wilshire.
+As of 2015, Fiber Internet Center is a tenant, and American Internet Services also maintains a point of presence (OWPOP) at One Wilshire.
 Others include AT&T, Amazon Web Services, and Netflix.
-East West Bank also has a branch located at the main entrance, facing Grand Ave.
+East West Bank also has a branch at the main entrance, facing Grand Ave.